 EDUCATION

 Beyond intercepting plastic and other waste, each event is a chance to educate and inspire.
 Parley Seychelles involves youth in both the planning and execution of cleanup missions, and has collaborated with the National Youth Assembly, the Seychelles Department of Environmental Education and the Ministry of Education to inspire the youth of Seychelles to take action and help protect their blue ocean home.
+To date, our team has conducted over 30 educational talks with 870 participants and 45 partners across the Seychelles – plus additional talks and speeches online and at international conferences.

 SUPPORT OUR WORK IN SEYCHELLES